Burnt out? You're not alone.

-So many of us are feeling and showing the effects of prolonged chronic stress right now.
-Disrupted sleep.
+This is what prolonged chronic stress and burnout look like: Disrupted sleep.
 Waking up tired.
 Cynicism.
 Lack of enthusiasm.
 Lack of energy and ability to cope.
 Loss of confidence in our abilities.
 Feeling empty and irritable.
 Increased physical pain.
 To name a few.

 It was challenging enough juggling all of our daily roles - parent, employee, spouse, before the pandemic.
 Now we also have to contend with a layer of grief and isolation, compounded by other stressors that vary depending on our individual circumstances.